eyalsim/trace/README.md

 Required dependencies are detailed in **environment.yml**.

 ### Data availability
+*Important: Link to Zenodo dataset has changed.
+This is the updated link.*
-- A **data** folder and two **features datasets** are required to train all TRACE models and can be downloaded from https://sandbox.zenodo.org/record/1185590#.ZES8M3ZByUk.
+- A **data** folder and two **features datasets** are required to train all TRACE models and can be downloaded from https://zenodo.org/records/10115922.